feeph/libpython-template/README.md

 - opinionated
 - use namespace packages to avoid naming collisions
 - use pdm, pyenv & tox for all our development needs
-- use pdm, pre-commit, release-please & renovate for all our packaging needs
+- use dependabot, pdm, pre-commit, release-please & renovate for all our packaging needs

 __namespaces__